-ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION 7.0 (unless otherwise noted) For single-county CoCs, up to two applications may be submitted.
-For m nulti-county CoCs, up to three applications may be submitted.
+ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (Unless otherwise noted) ingle-county CoCs, up to two applications may be submitted. nulti-county CoCs, up to three applications may be submitted.
 Rapid Re-Housing Regional competition: \$75,000 minimum, \$200,000 maximum per application.
 Emergency Shelter \$75,000 minimum, \$200,000 maximum per application.
-Street Outreach \$75,000 minimum, \$200,000 maximum per application as a stand-alone Activity, or up to a maximum of 10 percent of a total application (not to exceed \$20,000) when requested in addition to RR or ES.
-The SO Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
-Homelessness Prevention Up to a maximum of 10 percent of a total application request (not to exceed \$20,000) when requested in combination with RR or ES.
-The HP Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
-No stand-alone HP applications are permitted.
+Street Outreach \$75,000 minimum, \$200,000 maximum per application as a stand-alone Activity, or up to a maximum of 10 percent of a total application (not to exceed \$20,000) when requested in addition to RRH or ES.
+The SO Activity may be

+ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (Unless otherwise noted) subcontracted to another eligible Service Provider or may be provided directly by the Applicant.
+Homelessness Prevention Up to a maximum of 10 percent of a total application request (not to exceed \$20,000) when requested in combination with RRH or ES.
+The HP Activity may be subcontracted to another eligible Service Provider or may be provided directly by the Applicant.
+No stand-alone HP applications are permitted .
 HMIS Up to a maximum of 10 percent per application (not to exceed \$20,000).
-The HMIS Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
-Grant Administration Local government service providers may request up to \$200 per application.
+The HMIS Activity may be subcontracted to another eligible Service Provider or may be provided directly by the Applicant.
+Grant Administration Local government Service Providers may request up to \$200 per application.
+Note: Applicant's budgets must identify a 'primary' activity.